Itachi-Logic/c-challenges-solved/chalenge_recrtions/Linear_Drills/README.md

 ## 📋 Overview

-This module introduces **void-type recursive functions** that focus on printing formatted sequences.
+This module introduces **void-type recursive functions** that focus on printing formatted sequences and manipulating data.
 These exercises are perfect for understanding the basics of recursion, call stack behavior, and the difference between printing before vs. after recursive calls.

 ### 🎯 What You'll Learn